 For high-end storage, this is another type of SSD you can find on the market.
 The term PCIe stands for Peripheral Component Interconnect Express.
 Based on my personal experiences and research, I can say that this is the fastest type of SSD you’ll find on today’s market.

-One key difference between this type of SSD and SATA is that you need to buy a compatible motherboard if you want to use the SSD on a desktop.
+One key difference between this type of SSD and SATA is that you need to buy a compatible motherboard to use the SSD on a desktop.
 Also, the board needs to have PCIe slots for the whole upgrade to work.

 Examples of PCIe SSDs